sunilabrahamindia/sunilabraham/versions/index.md

 **Milestone**
 - TSAP reached 850 published articles with the creation of [Concept Note for the Centre for Internet and Society](/cis/concept-note/).
-- The article includes a PDF embed of the original document and covers the organisation’s background, mission, research agenda, and planned activities.
+- The article includes a PDF embed of the original document and covers the organisation's background, mission, research agenda, and planned activities.
 - The main [Centre for Internet and Society](/cis/) page was updated with a Concept Note section, and the CIS logo was added to both pages.

 **Clusters**